Best & Worst Subaru Crosstrek Years

 The Worst Years: 2018, 2019

-Like a dreadful sequel, the 2018 and 2019 Subaru Crosstrek models saw the return of the awful windshield crack issue from the original generation.
+Like a dreadful sequel, the 2018 and 2019 Subaru Crosstrek models saw the return of the terrible windshield crack issue from the initial generation.

 Another recall in 2021, affecting the 2018 and 2019 models, dealt with rear stabilizer bracket bolts that could loosen and detach.
-Talk about a potential nerve-wracking ride!
+Talk about a potential anxiety-inducing ride!

-These setbacks, combined with intense competition in the compact SUV market, meant that while the 2018 and 2019 Crosstreks had their merits, they were overshadowed by the challenges they presented.
+These setbacks, combined with fierce competition in the compact SUV market, meant that while the 2018 and 2019 Crosstreks had their merits, they were overshadowed by the difficulties they presented.

 Subaru Crosstrek Average Resale Values

-Want to see how well the Subaru Crosstrek maintains its worth over time?
+Want to see how well the Subaru Crosstrek maintains its value over extended periods?

 Check out this graph showing average resale values across the years.
 It’s an excellent way to gauge depreciation trends and see how much market appeal these crossovers maintain as they age: